US STOCKS-Wall St falls as hawkish Fed comments sap risk appetite | Headlines

 Her comments followed a hawkish stance by Fed Chair Jerome Powell in his two-day testimony before the Senate Banking Committee earlier this week.
 Markets calmed briefly and the S&P 500 and the Nasdaq added some gains in the previous session after Powell said the Fed will proceed with caution.

 But the indexes were still set to snap multiple weeks of gains, their worst weekly performance since the bank rout in March.
-"We're getting a little bit of a correction in the advance of the last three weeks or so.
-We've heard from the various Fed governors, Powell talk about higher interest rates," said Paul Nolte, senior wealth advisor and market strategist at Murphy & Sylvest.
+The S&P 500 is on track to end a five-week winning streak, while the Nasdaq Composite is on pace to end an eight-week run of gains.
+The Dow Jones may close lower for a third-straight week.

-Investors will also monitor comments from some Fed policymakers due to speak later in the day.
-Declining issues outnumbered advancers for a 2.46-to-1 ratio on the NYSE and for a 2.45-to-1 ratio on the Nasdaq.
+"You're seeing a little bit of profit taking after a big run," said Michael James, managing director of equity trading at Wedbush Securities.
+"We're clearly overbought and without proof being demonstrated by the Bulls, it is going to be a tough slog from here to make higher highs, especially with the weakness that we're seeing overseas this week."

-The S&P index recorded six new 52-week highs and four new lows, while the Nasdaq recorded seven new highs and 62 new lows.
+The S&P index recorded 14 new 52-week highs and four new lows, while the Nasdaq recorded 25 new highs and 98 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)